 Sharing Anthony history is Jeanne Gehret’s passion, whether it’s through writing or performing.
 Museums, libraries, schools, and private groups have all enjoyed her insider’s look at Susan B.’s family and surroundings.
+Click here for a sample of her costumed portrayal of Miss Anthony.

 Currently scheduled: (*indicates those in celebration of NY State’s centennial of woman suffrage):